-Valuation of biological assets
+(a) Valuation of biological assets

-Biological assets of the Group are reported at fair value.
-The Group estimated the fair value of the biological assets based on information provided and the market valuation performed by an external independent valuer.
+Biological assets of the Group and of the Company are reported at fair value, with changes in fair values being recognised in profit or loss.
+The Group and the Company estimated the fair value of the biological assets based on information provided and the market valuation performed by an external independent valuer.
 Judgement is exercised by the directors in determining the appropriate valuation methods and the key assumptions used in the valuation.
 The carrying amount of biological assets as at the reporting date is disclosed in Note 7 to the financial statements.

-Fair value of investment properties
+(b) Fair value of investment properties

-The Group carry its investment properties at fair value, with changes in fair values being recognised in profit or loss.
-The Group estimated the fair value of the investment properties based on information provided and the market valuation performed by an external independent valuer.
-Judgement is exercised by the directors in determining the appropriate valuation methods and the key assumptions used in the valuation.
+The Group's accounting policy is to carry its investment properties at fair value, with changes in fair values being recognised in profit or loss.
+The Group is to estimate the fair value of the investment properties based on information provided and the market valuation performed by an external independent valuer.
+Significant judgement is required to be exercised by the directors in determining the appropriate valuation methods and the key assumptions used in the valuation.
 The carrying amount of investment properties as at the reporting date is disclosed in Note 6 to the financial statements.

-5. PROPERTY, PLANT AND EQUIPMENT
+PROPERTY, PLANT AND EQUIPMENT 5.